 Neem Soil Soaks

 Neem soaks can last up to 22 days in the plant and won’t harm the wax coating or flowers.
 However, potting mix soaks are not the best option for some orchids due to their epiphytic qualities.

 To mix, make an emulsion using 1 teaspoon of Dawn dish soap or pure castile soap, then add 2 tablespoons of raw neem oil.

 Pour 2 to 3 cups of the mixture onto the soil directly over the roots, covering a roughly equal radius of the root spread.

 The neem will kill ground pests as it soaks down without harming earthworms and will be absorbed by the plant to become a systemic insecticide that doubles as a partial fungicide with antibacterial properties.

 Reapply every 14 to 21 days at watering time as a preventative or until the infestation is gone.

-Neem oil is non-toxic to humans and pets, but you should still wait one day after treatment before making a bouquet, just if the recipient has an allergy or sensitivity to neem.
+Neem oil orchids are also non-toxic to humans and pets, but you should still wait one day after treatment before making a bouquet, just if the recipient has an allergy or sensitivity to neem.

 Just remember to follow the precautions and choose the right type of neem oil for your specific orchid needs.